Here at Collis we aim to cultivate creative children who are inspired through our delivery of the art and design curriculum.

 In these you can see:

 - The artist study and which children will have evaluated and commented on what they like or don’t like and techniques used.

 - They will have emulated techniques and practiced skills; creating their own art inspired by the initial artwork.

 - Through self-reflection they have suggested their own next steps and what they could do to make these improvements.
 Because of this approach - children will develop resilience when evaluating their own progress and become more confident when experimenting.

 - Children will know more, remember more, and understand more about artists, designers, sculptors and architects through history and from different cultures.

 If you were to walk into an art and design lesson at Collis, you will see:

-An example of skill progression within our Art and Design curriculum:
+An example of painting and colour theory progression within our Art curriculum: